canonical/launchpad-manual/docs/user/explanation/teams/team-branches.rst

 ::

-   % bzr checkout bzr+ssh://<me>@bazaar.launchpad.net/~test-team/gnuhello/newfeature
+   % git checkout git+ssh://<me>@git.launchpad.net/~test-team/gnuhello/newfeature

-Now, whenever they commit, Bazaar will first make sure they are up to date.
-If not, they can get up to date with ``bzr update`` and then commit.
+Now, whenever they commit, Git will first make sure they are up to date.
+If not, they can get up to date with ``git pull`` and then commit.

 Launchpad makes it extremely easy to administer the set of people who can commit to a branch like this, because they are simply the members of